OwenDa/portfolio-3/README.md

 <img src="assets/images/screenshots/run-tests-subject-qty-flow.png" alt="The user is prompted to enter the number of subjects within a sample." height="auto" width="100%">
   <br/><br/>
 This number will subsequently be used to verify the sample once submitted.
-Thererfore, to ensure the number is correct, the user is prompted to confirm by typing Y or N. "N" will cause the step to be repeated, while "Y" will proceed to the next step.
+Therefore, to ensure the number is correct, the user is prompted to confirm by typing Y or N. "N" will cause the step to be repeated, while "Y" will proceed to the next step.
 Lowercase input is automatically handled and will not cause an error; however, blank or otherwise empty input will require re-entry.

 <img src="assets/images/screenshots/run-tests-confirm-subject-qty-flow.png" alt="The user is prompted to confirm the number of subjects within a sample." height="auto" width="100%">
 <br/><br/>
 The user is asked to input the values within that sample.
 These can be typed or pasted in from elsewhere.
 To be interpreted correctly by T-Tester, the values must be separated by commas.
 However, duplicate commas and erroneous spaces are handled automatically by T-Tester.
 This means that duplicate commas will not create empty values that could trigger a disparity between the number of values entered and the number of subjects previously declared, or affect the statistical processes that follow.
 T-Tester will also check the number of values is greater than four.
-Independent t-tests are famously robust and work well with samll sample sizes, and five or more may be considered a reasonable threshold.
+Independent t-tests are famously robust and work well with small sample sizes, and five or more may be considered a reasonable threshold.

 <img src="assets/images/screenshots/formatted-sample-values.jpg" alt="Otherwise valid sample value entered with duplicate commas or spaces will not cause an error." height="auto" width="60%">
 <br/><br/>
 T-Tester also performs Levene's test for homogeneity of variances.
 This aids in ensuring that an independent t-test will be suitable for use with the data provided.
-If homogeneity of variance is found, T-Tester will proceed to conducts an indepenent t-test.
+If homogeneity of variance is found, T-Tester will proceed to conduct an independent t-test.

 <img src="assets/images/screenshots/dataset-1-outcome.png" alt="A lack of homogeneity of variance will stop the program from conducting further tests but will be reported to the user and recorded." height="auto" width="60%">
   <br/><br/>
 The results of the independent t-test are then reported in terms of their significance, with means being reported alongside any significant results.
-The user is also informated that the connected spreadsheet has been updated with a newly created records of test results.
+The user is also informed that the connected spreadsheet has been updated with a newly created records of test results.

 <img src="assets/images/screenshots/nonsig-and-sig-outputs.png" alt="Results are output in terms of their significance." height="auto" width="100%">
 <br/><br/>